josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_sentiment_data_and_coerced_service_risk.md

 The question becomes:

-Did the Home Office take reasonable steps within its powers to reduce the risk it knew about?
+> Did the Home Office take reasonable steps within its powers to reduce the risk it knew about?

 A generic safeguarding flag may be inadequate if the known risk involves:

-* credible threats;
+- credible threats,
-* stalking;
+- stalking,
-* doxxing;
+- doxxing,
-* hostile surveillance;
+- hostile surveillance,
-* transnational repression;
+- transnational repression,
-* proxy intimidation;
+- proxy intimidation,
-* foreign-state interest;
+- foreign-state interest,
-* serious online-to-offline escalation;
+- serious online-to-offline escalation,
-* attempts to provoke or destabilise the person;
+- attempts to provoke or destabilise the person,
-* threats to family, work, housing, immigration status, or physical safety;
+- threats to family, work, housing, immigration status, or physical safety,
-* attempts to silence legal, political, religious, journalistic, survivor, or civic speech.
+- attempts to silence legal, political, religious, journalistic, survivor, or civic speech.

 If the risk is specific and serious, the duty is not discharged by passing the file sideways.

 The duty is to act proportionately to the risk.

-Article 3: Inhuman Or Degrading Treatment
+### Article 3: Inhuman Or Degrading Treatment

 Sustained targeting, intimidation, coercive surveillance, sexualised harassment, doxxing, threats, forced isolation, or transnational repression may become severe enough to raise Article 3 concerns.